Store

 The grandmother trees were discovered on Gold Rush Era Mining Camps, Ranches and Homesteads from the 1800s and were the best of their time.

-As you can see these historic varieties are overgrown with blackberries and scotch broom.
-They need weeding and planting with low growing clover, a cover crop to help suppress weeds and gives nitrogen to the soil.
-They need compost and coddling moth prevention and the fruit needs picking.
+The Orchard needs weeding and planting with cover crop to help suppress weeds and give nitrogen to the soil.
+The trees need compost and coddling moth prevention and the fruit needs picking.

 Some of the treasures amid our historic collection are: